LilySu/TwitOff/README.md

   File "/Users/jamesrowland/.local/share/virtualenvs/TwitOff2-lB4Oa0xD/lib/python3.7/site-packages/decouple.py", line 70, in get
     raise UndefinedValueError('{} not found.
 Declare it as envvar or define a default value.'.format(option)) decouple.UndefinedValueError: 'twitter api key' not found.
 Declare it as envvar or define a default value.

+     #Went through tutorial again to 1:00:00, did not use pipenv:
+         raise UndefinedValueError('{} not found.
+Declare it as envvar or define a default value.'.format(option)) decouple.UndefinedValueError: <mytwitterfirstapikey> not found.
+Declare it as envvar or define a default value.